Megan Fox Shares Rare Photo With Husband Brian Austin Green And Three Sons

-Megan Fox keeps her private life just that, and rarely shares photos of her family on Instagram.
-The actress shocked her 7.3 million followers Saturday night when she shared three photos to her feed that featured her three sons and husband Brian Austin Green.
-The family ventured out to Disneyland for Halloween festivities, and Megan poked fun at their inability to take a photo that everyone was focused on.
+Megan Fox keeps her private life just that, and rarely posts photos of her family on Instagram.
+The actress shocked her 7.3 million followers Saturday night when she shared three pictures to her feed that featured her three sons and husband Brian Austin Green.
+The family ventured out to Disneyland for Halloween festivities, and Megan poked fun at their inability to take a photo with everyone focused on the camera.

-The first photo features Megan with her three boys, Noah, 7, Bodhi, 5, and Journey, 3, all of whom she shares with Brian.
-The family is looking back at the camera, likely held by the patriarch, as they posed in front of a large Mickey Mouse-themed ferris wheel.
+The first snap features Megan with her three boys — Noah, 7, Bodhi, 5, and Journey, 3 — all of whom she shares with Brian.
+The family is looking back at the camera, likely held by the patriarch, as they posed in front of a large Mickey Mouse-themed Ferris wheel.
 The second photo featured the whole family in front of Sleeping Beauty’s Castle, but not everyone was paying attention.
-Little Journey was looking off to the side as the rest of the family posed for the photo, and the little guy didn’t seem any more focused in the third picture!
+Little Journey was looking off to the side as the rest of the family posed for the snap, and the little guy didn’t seem any more focused in the third picture!

 Posing by a giant Mickey Mouse jack-o-lantern, Megan’s boys stared rather blankly into the camera, with Bodhi giving a wide-open smile.
 Megan joked her family couldn’t pose for a normal photo, noting the silly faces that her kids made throughout all three pictures.